 Rev. Canon Robert J. Wright, St. Mark’s Professor of Ecclesiastical History, General Theological Seminary, NYC

-For Metadata concerning this collection please visit MacSphere, McMaster University Institutional Repository.
+For Metadata concerning this collection visit MacSphere, McMaster University Institutional Repository.